celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/Algorithms.rst

 a notation (a program) that can be followed by a computer.
 A program is written in a **programming language** such as Python, the language you will learn in this book.

-To help you understand the difference between an algorithm and a program, consider this program to compute the area of a circle (hit the 'Save & Run' button to see it execute):
+To help you understand the difference between an algorithm and a program, consider this program which computes the area of a circle (hit the 'Save & Run' button to see it execute):

 .. activecode:: alg_impl